-- Have an interest in developing their storytelling, production and artistic skills for use in innovative ways across a range of screen formats and platforms.
+Have an interest in developing their storytelling, production and artistic skills for use in innovative ways across a range of screen formats and platforms.

 Applicants will be required to participate in an audition, individually and as part of an ensemble.
 This is to demonstrate aptitude and adaptability.
 A panel of core ISA teaching staff will review this acting audition that has a format similar to an acting workshop.

 ASSESSMENT OF COMPETENCE IN READING AND NUMERACY

 Applicants can demonstrate their competence in reading and numeracy by providing a certified copy of an Australian Senior Secondary Certificate of Education (SSCE).
 (Each state and territory in Australia has it’s own SSCE – see here for further information.)

-ISA uses the Core Skills Profile for Adults (CSPA) to determine reading and numeracy skills, and applicants will be required to complete the test as part of the ISA selection process.
+ISA uses the Core Skills Profile for Adults (CSPA) to determine reading and numeracy skills.
+Applicants are required to complete the test as part of the ISA selection process.
 Applicants who undertake this skills test will receive their results as soon as possible and before an offer of enrolment is made.

 Potential students interested in acting or musical theatre, who hold an overseas year 12 equivalent qualification, or other qualifications including higher education degrees, may be assessed by ISA as having a suitable level of academic skills for studying acting at the ISA – one of Sydney’s premier acting schools.